Stuart Humphryes: The Ten Doctors

 Between 2009 and 2015 Humphryes uploaded a four-part web series entitled The Ten Doctors.
 It was an unofficial Doctor Who drama incorporating re-edited archival material from TV shows and movies connected by newly recorded dialogue and special effects.
 Episode three was premièred at the "Armada Con 23" Doctor Who Convention before its on-line release.
 The trailers and episodes have exceeded 950,000 views on YouTube.
 The web series has been recommended by SFX Magazine and the Doctor Who Fan Club of Australia.
 Humphryes has been interviewed about the project a number of times, including in the Houston Press and the on-line magazine Theta Morbius Times (Issue 1; 2010), with the opening episode being nominated as one of the "8 Most Amazing Fan Videos on YouTube" by Digital Spy.
-The series has since been privated.
+The series has since been made private.